benogle/benogle.github.com/projects.markdown

 Old
 ---

-The last big side project was a web design tool in the browser: [Easel.io](http://easel.io).
-It turned into a company and we eventually sold it to GitHub (2013).

-I've written a number of webapps: version control for designers (2011), a tiny way to share contacts rather than business cards (2010), a project management app (basecamp-like; 2009), image bookmarking before pinterest (2008,2009), classifieds with yardsales scraped from craigslist and mapped (2009), etc. None of them are live anymore.

-Still out there are:

 [Atom](https://atom.io) &mdash; At GitHub I worked on Atom and Electron for a couple years.
 I worked on everything from writing the features people love to complain about to making stickers, t-shirts, and even a little [video](https://youtu.be/Y7aEiVwBAdk).

 [BRE: Ben's ROM Editor](/projects/bre.html) &mdash; BRE allows a user to